mingukkang/ENAS-Tensorflow/README.md

 2. Train the controller 'FLAGS.controller_train_steps x FLAGS.controller_num_aggregate' times.
 (Adam Optimization)

-3. perform as many weights updates as we want.
+3. Repeat as many weights updates as we want.

 4. Choose the child network architecture with the highest validation accuracy.
 ```